QingYunA/Linear-Semantic-Transformation-for-Semi-Supervised-Medical-Image-Segmentation/README.md

 # Linear Semantic Transformation for Semi-Supervised Medical
+This Project is the offical code of paper "Linear Semantic Transformation for Semi-Supervised Medical"

 Image Segmentation
 The main contributors to the project are [Chen Yunqing(myself)](https://github.com/QingYunA) and [Chen Cheng](https://scholar.google.com.hk/citations?user=UIh2arMAAAAJ).